alexMcosta/narkwhal/README.md

 - Add flag for time stamp date
 - Add flag for either choosing specific id's or all EBS volumes
 - Cache session to cut on calls
+- Make binaries for install on multiple platforms so it does not require go
 -
 ## Authors

 * **Alex Costa**